sst/sst/www/docs/constructs/StaticSite.about.md

 });
 ```

-Note that the certificate needs be created in the `us-east-1`(N. Virginia) region as required by AWS CloudFront, and validated.
+Note that the certificate needs to be created in the `us-east-1`(N. Virginia) region as required by AWS CloudFront, and validated.
 After the `Distribution` has been created, create a CNAME DNS record for your domain name with the `Distribution's` URL as the value.
 Here are more details on [configuring SSL Certificate on externally hosted domains](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html).

-Also note that you can also migrate externally hosted domains to Route 53 by [following this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).
+Also, note that you can also migrate externally hosted domains to Route 53 by [following this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).

 ### Caching

-Configure the Cache Control settings based on different file types.
+Configure the Cache-Control settings based on different file types.

 ```js {6-17}
 new StaticSite(stack, "frontend", {